peterahrens/PigeonArtifactPLDI2022/README.txt

 N: The default dimension of square tensors used in the kernel.
-This is set by measuring the runtime of the default kernel on your machine, it may not match the value in the paper.
+This is set by measuring the runtime of the default kernel on your machine, it may not match the values in our paper.

 universe_build_time: The time required to enumerate all minimum depth schedules.
 universe_length: The number of minimum depth schedules.